-Coronavirus lockdown: Mixed response in Delhi to relaxation on opening standalone shops
+Coronavirus Lockdown: Mixed response in Delhi to relaxation on opening standalone shops

 "There is not much sale as people are not venturing out due to the lockdown.
 I hope the situation improves after May 3," he said.

-Arvind Aggarwal, who deals in items of domestic use in Laxmi Nagar said he did not expect many customers.
+Arvind Aggarwal, who deals in household items in Laxmi Nagar said he did not expect many customers.
 "I came to take stock of the situation and do some cleaning work.
-I hope business will be back on track with opening of more shops and lifting of restrictions," he said.
+I hope business will be back on track with the opening of more shops and lifting of restrictions," he said.

 The second phase of the nationwide lockdown will continue till May 3.